isabelxklee/isabelxklee/README.md

 # Isabel K. Lee 🍤
 I'm a software engineer with a background in product design and education!
-I have 4+ years of startup experience and I was most recently working as a technical teacher at [SuperHi](https://www.superhi.com). 🤓
+I have 4+ years of startup experience and I currently work as a Technical Facilitator at Shopify. 🤓

 * Launched "Intro to React.js" course at SuperHi (4 chapters, 3 projects, 44 lesson videos, 4 homework exercises)
 * Taught fullstack web development at Flatiron School (Ruby, Rails, JavaScript, React)